pingcap/tidb-binlog/cmd/pump/README.md

 ## Example

 ```
-./bin/pump -socket unix:///tmp/pump.sock -pd-urls http://127.0.0.1:2379 (unix socket style)
+./bin/pump -socket unix:///tmp/pump.sock -pd-urls http://127.0.0.1:2379
 ```
-or use toml file
+or use configuration file

 ```
 ./bin/pump -config-file config.toml
 ```

 ## Deployment
-You should deployment pump server for every TiDB in the cluster, more TiDBs that are not in same cluster can share one pump.
+You should deployment pump server for each TiDB node in the cluster, pump can serve tidb-servers across different clusters.